-Log into Canvas at My CR Portal For help logging in to Canvas, visit My CR Portal.
-For help with Canvas once you're logged in, click on the Help icon on the left menu.
-For tech help, email its@redwoods.edu or call 707-476-4160 Canvas online orientation workshop: Canvas Student Orientation Course (instructure.com)
+Log into Canvas at My CR Portal

+For help logging in to Canvas and general tech help, visit Canvas Support Home

+Once you're logged in to Canvas, you click on the Help icon on the left menu

+Canvas online orientation workshop: Canvas Student Orientation Course

-Setting Your Preferred Name in Canvas
+Setting Your Preferred Name and Pronouns in Canvas

-Students have the ability to have an alternate first name and pronouns to appear in Canvas.
-Contact Admissions & Records to request a change to your preferred first name and pronoun.
-Your Preferred Name will only be listed in Canvas.
-This does not change your legal name in our records.
-See the Student Information Update form.
+Students have the ability to display personal pronouns and an alternate first name in Canvas.
+Students may change their pronouns on their own in Canvas (Account :: Settings :: Edit Settings).
+To request a change to your preferred list name, contact Admissions and Records.
+Your Preferred Name will only be listed in Canvas; this does not change your legal name in our records.
+See the Student Information Update form-2022.pdf.